Introduction

 Being familiar with the good old i3, I was eager to test out Sway, a tiling manager for Wayland designed as a replacement for i3 (which works on Xorg).

 I initially tried to install it on Virtualbox, but faced poor performance and issues with enabling 3D Acceleration.
+Therefore, I decided to see if Vmware provides a more straightforward configuration.

 The configuration and installation of Arch Linux is the same of the previous article: